 - Scrapping Labor’s bank deposit tax, to protect the savings of hard-working Australians

 - Establishing the Medical Research Future Fund; and

 - Committing to take an additional 12,000 refugees from the war torn Middle East.

 Some Achievements of the Turnbull Government (2015-2018)

-Some of the achievements of the Turnbull Government include (information current as at January 2018):
+Some of the achievements of the Turnbull Government include:

 - Tax cuts for small and medium enterprises, helping 3.2 million businesses employing 6.7 million Australians to get ahead and create more jobs.

-- An innovation and science agenda, which has already resulted in 3,000 new investments in over 300 early stage innovation companies.
+- An innovation and science agenda, which resulted in 3,000 new investments in over 300 early stage innovation companies.

 - Tackling union lawlessness, including restoring the ABCC (a tough building industry watchdog to tackle CFMEU thuggery), a ban on secret and corrupting payments between business and unions, and creation of a new Registered Organisations Commission to make unions as transparent to their members and the public.

 - A new National Energy Guarantee to deliver more affordable and reliable energy, plus enabling the largest renewable project in half a century Snowy Hydro 2.0.